AlexeyRF/LinCalc/README.md

 # LinCalc
-Microsoft Windows Calculator but on Python
+Microsoft Windows Calculator but on crossplatform